revaturelabs/interviewquestions/Java/Java Basics/Variables Datatypes and Operators.md

 ---

-3.How many type of operators are there in java?
+3.How many types of operators are there in Java?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)
 <details>